 There is proof that prolonged use or exposure to chemicals, particularly the harsh, toxic properties contained in cleaning agents, can be hazardous to our health.
+There are many ways to stay safe.
+You can hire a NYC cleaning company to show you which products to use are safe or you can read in-depth guides like this online.
 While it’s important to keep your living space clean, it is equally important to maintain a chemical-free environment within the walls of our home.
 The best way to do this is to replace those toxic chemical cleaners with non-toxic alternatives.
 Here are some useful tips to get you started.

 1. Say ‘No’ To Ammonia!

 Yes, ammonia-based cleaning agents are excellent for getting household surfaces gleaming and removing stains; however, it is a toxic chemical that causes skin and throat irritation, respiratory problems, allergies, and other health issues.
 Older individuals and young children, in particular, are more susceptible to the harmful effects of ammonia.
 Therefore, it is best to use safer, non-toxic alternatives such as: